 Fees and charges

-The licence fee is £1624 plus Zoo Inspector's fee.
+The licence fee is £1624 plus Zoo Inspector's fee for a new licence and £1961 plus Zoo Inspector's fee for a renewal licence.

 An original licence granted under the Act shall be granted for a period of four years beginning with the date specified in the licence as that on which it is granted or any later date specified in the licence as that on which the licence is to commence.